prof3ssorSt3v3/mad9011/docs/deliverables/exercises/ex-4.md

 1. **Research:** Start by researching various natural landscapes such as mountains, forests, oceans, or sunsets.
 Gather reference images to inspire your poster design.

-2. **Document Setup:** Create a new Adobe Illustrator document with the dimensions of 18 inches (width) by 24 inches (height).
-Set the color mode to CMYK and the resolution to 300 DPI.
+2. **Document Setup:** Create a new Adobe Illustrator document with the dimensions of 18 inches by 24 inches (portrait or landscape).
+Set the color mode to RGB.

 3. **Background Gradient:** Choose a scenic landscape as your background and use gradients to create a smooth transition of colors.
 Experiment with radial or linear gradients to emulate the natural lighting and atmospheric effects of the chosen scene.